simeononsecurity/simeononsecurity.ch/content/articles/building-a-cyber-resilient-infrastructure-best-practices-for-disaster-recovery/index.en.md

 - **GLBA** (Gramm-Leach-Bliley Act)
 - **FERPA** (Family Educational Rights and Privacy Act)

-Organizations must ensure that their DRP complies with all relevant regulations and that they are regularly tested and updated to meet changing requirements.
+Organizations must ensure that their DRP complies with all relevant regulations and that they're regularly tested and updated to meet changing requirements.

 ## Tools and Services